bitwiseshiftleft/strobelite/README.md

         return [tag,flags,length%256,length>>8]
 ```

-**TODO**: Possibly the bytes should be in the other order, because that's better for suffix-freedom if someone wants to mix and match.

 **FIXME**: STROBE lite includes a direction indicator which goes in the flags, but it's not shown above.

-**TODO**: Should there be other flags included into the control word, like "output is not used" or something?

-**TODO**: Since there are only a few bits of flags, tags can be longer than one byte.
+**TODO**: Since there are only a few bits of flags, tags should be longer than one byte.

+**TODO**: Perhaps the flags should be eliminated?
+Think about what exactly this means in RPM.

 Note well that the length here is not necessary for security, so that it could be omitted or set to a fixed value by a protocol which uses some sort of streaming crypto.
 It is included above for two reasons:
 * Sending the control word for all messages which will be transmitted (i.e. not keys, session IDs, sig challenges, etc) makes a half-decent framing protocol.